§ Sector — Museums

 Museums already improving accessibility with NaviLens.

-Each card is a destination, route or cultural venue where NaviLens already guides its visitors.
-Click in to see how we did it.
+Each card is a destination, trail or cultural venue where NaviLens already guides its visitors.
+Open one to see how we did it.

 Springfield (MO)Museums→History Museum on the Square — NaviLens with Mary's Braille International